 "Oh, bollocks.
 Sun's about to rise."
-He turned to the large building of Wolfram & Hart behind him.
+He turned to the large building of Wolfram Hart behind him.
 It was still standing, but much of it was destroyed during the battle.
 Spike could feel the sun as it began to creep out from the moon's shadow.
 He ran as fast as he could towards the only possible shelter now: Hell, Inc. Spike's skin was beginning to sizzle.
-He ran even faster now.
-He pulled his coat over his head, the sun now blazing above him.
-Finally, he reached the building.
-He panted heavily as he put out the tiny flames on his pant legs.
+Running even faster, he pulled his coat over his head, the sun now blazing above him.
+Finally, he reached the building, panting heavily as he put out the tiny flames on his pant legs.
 He sat down and tried to catch his breath—or lack thereof.
 Much to his surprise, Winifred Burkle stood before him.

 "What are you talkin' about?"
 Spike's head felt like it was stuffed with cotton.
 Perhaps it was the concussion, or the fact that he hadn't slept in over forty-eight hours.
 But most likely, it was that he didn't know what to do.
 He had nothing left except a few pieces of rubble.
 Unless…

 "Do you think there's still anything of value in here?"
 Spike asked.
 Illyria said nothing, but helped him to his feet and they began to assess what was left of Wolfram Hart.
 Spike worked absent-mindedly.
 All he could think about was Buffy.
 She needed to know about Angel, and Spike himself, he supposed.
 But how?
 After much thought, he realized—